gene-git/dmarc_report/README.rst

 **Interesting**

+ * Now use python 3's ipaddress module instead of netaddr.
+   Its faster and we no longer require 3rd party library

+ * Require python version 3.11 or later

  * Switch to lxml for better handling of xml namespaces found in some reports

  * Add support for handling mbox file with multiple emails containing reports.